 Gloria Aestia, although she's long dead by the start of the series.
 She plotted to restore monarchy in Marathat with her son Shannon when he was fourteen or so, so she would have several years to consolidate power and make Shannon into a puppet king.
 Years after her execution, Shannon still flips out when people so much as mention her.

 Expository Hairstyle Change: Once for Felix in the beginning of Mélusine, and once again at the end of Corambis.
-Also for Mildmay when he returns to being a redhead for the first time since he was little.
+Once for Mildmay, when Mavortian pays him to take the dye out of his hair.

 Fantasy Counterpart Culture: More or less, the Troians = Ancient Greek, the Marathines = Anglo-French with a dash of Renaissance Europe, and the Kekropians = Modern Greek/Roman.
 Norvenans are obviously German, and the Merrows are obviously Russian.
 What little there is hints that Ygres is Spanish.
 Midlanders may be Italian?
 Mind, this is mostly in terms of naming, architecture and language, instead of actual culture... with the exception of Cymellume and Lucere, which seem to be the spiritual ancestors of Ancient Rome and Byzantium.
 Clear as mud?
 Cool!